 What’s the difference between Form 706 and Form 709?
 Form 706 is filed by the executor of an estate on behalf of a deceased person to calculate estate tax owed, while the latter is filed by you to report gifts exceeding the annual exclusion.

 What is Form 709’s due date?
 You need to file it sometime after January 1 and by April 15 (or that year’s U.S. tax due date) of the year after the gift was made.
 So, if you gave your grandson $20,000 in July of 2020, you’d have to file your gift tax return sometime between January 1 and April 15 of 2021.
 You can also file for an extension.

 What happens if you’re supposed to but don’t file a gift tax return, or you just plain forget to?
 Well, the same thing that can happen if you forget to report any of your financial assets—you may get penalized.
 In this case, you may be penalized up to 100% of the tax amount.

 As Form 709 instructions can be confusing, it’s best to leave it to a seasoned tax professional.

 Confused about your U.S. Gift Tax Return and Filing Form 709?
 Trust the experts at H&R Block

 Unsure about the gift tax and whether it applies to your situation?
 Our experts are here to guide you every step of the way.
-Get started today with Virtual Expat Tax Preparation from H&R Block’s Expat Tax Services.
-Want to learn more?
-Check out the top 20 things you should know about taxes for expats.
+Get started with virtual Expat Tax Preparation from H&R Block today.